![]() | |||||||||||

 So now let's consider our Lords love and sacrifice.
 His body was broken for you, His friend.
 "Greater love has no one than this, that He lay down his life for his friends".
 See John 15:12-14 He sacrificed His life, that you may live yours.
 (How do I know if I am His friend?
 If I do what He commands.
 See John 15: 10, 14 What does He command?
 See the Greatest Commandment in Matthew 22:34-40.
 What will I, what will you do with our own lives?
 Am I ready to give my whole heart and what is most precious to me?
 What about you?
 These are tough questions for me... for all of us American's who live in a culture of self.
 What does this devotion look like in each of our lives as individuals?

-Paul pleads with us to consider the mercy of God. "... offer our bodies as living sacrifices, to be holy and acceptable to Him; as worship to God.
+Paul pleads with us to consider the mercy of God. "... to offer our bodies as living sacrifices to be holy and acceptable to Him; as an act of worship.
 See Romans 12:1 Yes, living sacrifices.
 The animal sacrifices were no longer necessary, since Jesus was sacrificed for our sins.
 Now we live as living sacrifices!
-Paul, like the other apostles lived completely for Christ during His life; and then completely for Him in death.
+Paul, like the other apostles who lived during Jesus' life; they all gave themselves completely for Him.
+And then they lived completely for Him in death. *All of them were martyred.
 Paul's life was a fragrant offering to God.
 He was the fragrance of Christ.
 What does that mean?
 It is the fragrance of life leading to eternal life for all who are being saved.
-However it is the fragrance of judgment, death and eternal damnation to those who are condemned.
+However it is the stench of judgment, death and eternal damnation to those who are condemned.
 See 2 Corinthians 2:14-16 That's why they condemned him to death.

 Lord, give us the faith and courage to bear Your fragrance of life, life eternal to all who are being saved; knowing full well we are the stench of death to those who refuse life in You.
 May we be light in an ever darkening world.
 May we be the salt that creates a thirst for Your righteousness, beginning first in our own hearts and spreading through our families, churches and beyond.